MicrosoftDocs/cloud-adoption-framework/docs/govern/guides/complex/cost-management-improvement.md

 1. Make changes in the Azure EA portal to bill the department administrator for the Canadian deployment.
 2. Implement Azure Cost Management + Billing.
     1. Establish the right level of access scope to align with the subscription pattern and resource grouping pattern.
-Assuming the alignment with the governance MVP that's defined in prior articles, this would require **enrollment account scope** access for the cloud governance team executing on high-level reporting.
-Other teams outside of governance, like the Canadian procurement team, will require **resource group scope** access.
+Assuming the alignment with the governance MVP that's defined in prior articles, this action requires **enrollment account scope** access for the cloud governance team executing on high-level reporting.
+Other teams outside of governance, like the Canadian procurement team, require **resource group scope** access.
     2. Establish a budget in Azure Cost Management + Billing.
     3. Review and act on initial recommendations.
 Create a recurring process to support the reporting process.
     4. Configure and execute Azure Cost Management + Billing reporting, both initial and recurring.